taiga-family/ng-web-apis/libs/speech/README.md

 Web Speech API consists of speech synthesis and speech recognition.

-1. Use `SpeechSynthesisModule` to gain access to `TextToSpeechDirective` and `UtterancePipe`.
+1. Use `SpeechSynthesisModule` to gain access to `TextToSpeechDirective` and `WaSpeechUtterancePipe`.
 Use them like the example below for speech synthesis functionality:

 ```html
 <textarea